Interstate 10 in Texas: West Texas

 Where I-10 leaves the Rio Grande, it runs primarily eastward.
 Just before entering the city of Van Horn, at the border of Hudspeth and Culberson counties, I-10 leaves the Mountain Time Zone and enters the Central Time Zone.
 Just east of Kent, the western terminus of I-20 intersects with I-10.
 I-20 heads northeast towards the Dallas–Fort Worth area, and I-10 continues to run eastward.
-US 67 runs alongside I-10 for a stretch; the La Entrada al Pacifico trade corridor is a part of this stretch of I-10.
+US 67 runs alongside I-10 for a stretch; La Entrada al Pacifico trade corridor is a part of this stretch of I-10.
 Near Junction, I-10 begins a more southeastwardly course as it runs toward the San Antonio metropolitan area.
 Near Comfort, I-10 and US 87 begin to run alongside each other until they reach San Antonio.

 Because I-10 crosses some of the most rural and sparsely inhabited parts of the United States, notably the Trans-Pecos Region, it has several unique features that differentiate it from other interstate highways.
-I-10 is one of the very few interstates that has at-grade intersections (roads that intersect it at a 90-degree angle, rather than crossing via an overpass or underpass with on and off ramps).
+I-10 is one of the very few interstates that has exceptions in Interstate Highway Standards where there are at-grade intersections (roads that intersect it at a 90-degree angle, rather than crossing via an overpass or underpass with on and off ramps).
 These are private-access roads (mostly from large ranches), and are found over a limited stretch in western Texas.
+These are also found on I-40 in the Texas Panhandle.

-The stretch from Kerr County to El Paso County has an 80 mph speed limit, which was the highest in the nation, until the opening of the 85 mph southern section of Texas State Highway 130 (SH 130) on October 24, 2012.
+The stretch from Kerr County to El Paso County has an 80 mph speed limit, which was the highest in the nation until the opening of the 85 mph southern section of Texas State Highway 130 (SH 130) on October 24, 2012.